-SUMMARY:

-Non-payment provider preventable conditions - Pursuant to Title 42 of the Code of Federal Regulations, Section 447.26, the Agency seeks to update non-payment policies for provider preventable conditions (PPCs), including health care-acquired conditions (HCACs) and other provider-preventable conditions (OPPCs), which are medical conditions or complications that a patient develops during a hospital stay, or ambulatory surgical encounter that was not present at admission.
-The OHCA proposes to amend the administrative rules to clarify these statutory provisions and improve reporting of PPCs.
+SUMMARY: Federal regulations at 42 CFR, Section 447.26, protect Medicaid beneficiaries by prohibiting the State from paying for services that relate to provider preventable conditions (PPCs), including health care-acquired conditions (HCACs) and other provider-preventable conditions (OPPCs), which are medical conditions or complications that a patient develops during a hospital stay, or ambulatory surgical encounter that was not present at admission.
+These revisions amend administrative rules to clarify these statutory provisions and improve reporting of PPCs.